6 The Cytoskeleton

 • Compare and contrast the structure and function of the three types of cytoskeletal elements: actin filaments, intermediate filaments, and microtubules.

-• Identify the different types of cytoskeletal elements on different types of micrographs.
+• Identify the different types of cytoskeletal elements in micrographs.

 • Discuss different types of intermediate filaments, and correlate their structure with the strength of the assembled, functional cytoskeletal element.